bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Lucas Ontivero: 01:07:25

-oinshuffle?
+No. Coinshuffle?

-Lucas Ontivero: 01:07:33
+Adam Fiscor: 01:07:33

-All right, Coinshuffle, one idea.
+All right, coinshuffle, one idea.

 Aviv Milner: 01:07:41

-There are some papers that were cited by Felix's paper that I thought were interesting but I think Coinshuffle was one of them.
+There are some papers that were cited by Felix's paper that I thought were interesting but I think coinshuffle was one of them.

-Lucas Ontivero: 01:07:59
+Adam Fiscor: 01:07:59

-There is also [coinjoin Sudoku](https://github.com/kristovatlas/coinjoin-sudoku) from kristovatlas, de-anonymizing all the blockchain.info SharedCoin coinjoins.
+There is also [coinjoin Sudoku](https://github.com/kristovatlas/coinjoin-sudoku) from kristovatlas, de-anonymizing all the blockchain.info SharedCoincoinjoins that I had in mind.
 Also, secure multiparty computation, which came up in the paper, but I've seen that came up so many times in so many papers in the coinshuffle paper too by the way that I'm just as interested what the heck that would be.
 So anyway any more ideas or decide on these three now?
 Or vote, let's vote for these three.